KrishnaprasadN/RN-Weather/README.md

 # RN-Weather
-Weather application developed using React Native
+Weather application developed using React Native.
+Application is planning to user 'OpenWeather' API to get the weather details.